coupcelle/scholarwander/README.md

 This program also will (at some point in the future) link to networkManager.
 See [here](https://github.com/truehumandesign/networkmanager-rs#build-prerequisites) for full build prerequisites.
 Debian/Ubuntu users should ensure the following packages are installed `network-manager libdbus-1-dev pkg-config`.

+This program also links to some [platform specific web libraries](https://github.com/tauri-apps/wry#platform-specific-notes) to support being able to display a browser for SSO.
+Debian/Ubuntu users should run the following command to ensure the packages are installed `sudo apt install libwebkit2gtk-4.1-dev`.

 To build run `cargo build`